jettangs/Aphrodite-style-creator/README.md

 A tool for writing style and media query more efficiently with Aphrodite

 ## Feature
-- Substate: support the substate selector:
+- Substate: support the substate nested in style:
 ```
 item: {
     color: 'blue',